21324142

 その他

-This course focuses on scientific concepts, but also covers topics relevant to humanities, such as environmental regulations and ISO standards.
-In the scientific component, we will use concepts essential to the field of information and engineering, such as physics, semiconductor engineering, and thermodynamics, to examine environmental issues.
-Through this process, you will gain a true understanding of the concepts of Entropy and Enthalpy.
+This course focuses on scientific and engineering approaches while integrating relevant topics from the humanities, such as environmental regulations and ISO standards.
+In the technical component, we will examine environmental issues by applying fundamental concepts essential to information and engineering, specifically physics, semiconductor engineering, and thermodynamics.
+Through this analysis, students will gain a practical and theoretical understanding of core thermodynamic concepts, such as entropy and enthalpy.